Advocating for the inclusion of violence against children into the UN post-2015 agenda

 spread the word using hashtags: #endViolenceAgainstChildren #endVACpost2015 ; #endviolence ; #post2015

-DCI-Netherlands to Co-Host the Side-Event “Monitoring Conditions in Detention for Children and Young People" in Leiden, The Netherlands
+DCI-Netherlands to Co-Host the Side-Event “Monitoring Conditions in Detention for Children and Young People" in Leiden, Netherlands

-During the “International Conference 25 Years CRC”, DCI-Netherlands will co-host and moderate the side event “Monitoring conditions in detention for children and young people” that will take place on 18 November 2014 at the Children’s Rights House in Leiden.
+During the “International Conference 25 Years CRC”, DCI-Netherlands will co-host and moderate the side event “Monitoring conditions in detention for children and young people”, on 18 November 2014 at the Children’s Rights House in Leiden.
 It will examine the situation of children and young people in detention – an especially vulnerable group whose rights are often overlooked.
 The panel discussion will provide an overview of the particular risks faced by children in detention and explore why independent monitoring of conditions in detention is important to ensure that the rights of detained children are upheld.
-Prof Anton van Kalmthout, European Committee for the Prevention of Torture (CPT), Mr Nikhil Roy, Penal Reform International (PRI), and Dr Ann Skelton, Director of the Centre for Child Law at the University of Pretoria will serve as panel speakers and provide concrete examples of how places of child detention are monitored at regional and international levels and outline the challenges faced by the bodies carrying out this work.
+Prof Anton van Kalmthout, European Committee for the Prevention of Torture (CPT), Mr Nikhil Roy, Penal Reform International (PRI), and Dr Ann Skelton, Director of the Centre for Child Law at the University of Pretoria will serve as panel speakers and provide concrete examples of how places of child detention are monitored at regional and international levels, and will outline the challenges faced by the bodies carrying out this work.

 Important note: to enter Palais Wilson you must RSVP here by 10 November.
 More information is available on the website of Child Rights Connect.

 Gender Sensitive approach: key to the fight against the Ebola Virus Disease (EVD)